Election Resources

 Municipal Election Resources, Candidate Filing Information, and Campaign Finance Guidance

 The City Clerk is the City’s Election Official and oversees municipal elections, candidate filing, and compliance with election laws.
 Elections are held in even-numbered years.
-The next General Municipal Election will be held on Tuesday, November 3, 2026 for two (2) City Councilmember seats with four-year terms and one (1) City Council seat with a two-year term.
+The next General Municipal Election will be held on Tuesday, November 3, 2026 for two (2) City Councilmember seats with four-year terms and one (1) City Council seat with a two-year term and one Citizen Initiated Ballot Measure — the Lemon Grove Bird Initiative.

 Election Information and Prior Election Records